 Connecting it to the new Self Residence Hall to the north is Daisy Hill Commons, an academic service center and community kitchen that provides gathering spaces for all residence-hall students to socialize and study.
 The $47.8 million project opened in fall 2015.

-It is named for Charles W. “Charley” Oswald (1928-2014), a Hutchinson, Kansas, native who completed an economics degree at KU in 1951 and an MBA at Harvard Business School in 1953.
-He was CEO of National Computer Systems and an entrepreneur and philanthropist; his $22 million in gifts to KU included endowed professorships and research in the Department of Economics and the School of Business.
+It is named for Charles W. “Charley” Oswald (1928-2014), a Hutchinson, KS, native who completed an economics degree at KU in 1951 and an MBA at Harvard Business School in 1953.
+He was CEO of National Computer Systems and an entrepreneur and philanthropist; his $22 million in gifts to KU included endowed professorships and research in the department of economics and the School of Business.